Beppe Pippi (guitar, bass, vocals)

 album based on the Lewis Carroll novel Alice in wonderland, which was

-In the second half of 1972 Pippi and Jay Roberts quit the group, the former to join Silver & i Baci, the latter went back to England.
+In the second half of 1972 Pippi and Jay Roberts quit the group, the former to join Silver & i Baci, while Roberts relocated to Milan to play in Simon Luca's group, but in 1973, due to a serious hand nerve injury, went back to England.

 And it was from Silver & i Baci that came new bassist Gabriele Biondi, for a new three-piece line-up, with which Forum Livii played at the "Manifestazione Pop" held at Rome's Piper Club in November 1972, and issued a second single, Riverside, once again sung in English.
 The piano on this single was played by Gaetano Curreri, who was playing with Le Cinque Lire at the time and would later form Stadio [very popular in Italy since the late 70's].

 While the group was working in studio on the single, their label asked them to record an LP with 12 Italian sung songs, in order to achieve a better TV promotion.
 The album was recorded in a hurry by a line-up of Venditto, Biondi and Tortora again with Curreri, and included 11 Italian translated cover versions of foreign hits among which Imagine, Everybody's talkin', Rocket man, Alone again, and only an original cut, Vivere per amore.
 The recordings were completed without the band, with help from keyboardist Piero Pintucci and the LP was pressed in November 1972 in just a few promotional copies under the name Amici dell'Hobby (Hobby Bar in Forlė was the meeting point for the musicians of the town) to avoid connections with Forum Livii's previous production.

 At the end of 1972, depressed by the lack of success and concerts, the group tried to take a keyboardist in, but Foscolo Bisacchi only stayed with them for some months.
 In 1973 the three musicians, with newcomers Alberto Pippi on keyboards, Vittorio Benini on sax and Alberto Malaguti on second guitar, took back the name Amici dell'Hobby which had been used for their LP and devoted themselves to dance music.